-IRA/CESA/HSA PROGRAM
+IRA/CESA PROGRAM

-Under arrangements made by MIF with UMB Bank, Kansas City, Missouri, Term Investments may be held as investments for Individual Retirement Accounts (IRA) and Coverdell Education Savings Accounts (CESA), and certain Demand Investments as shown on the Purchase Application may be held as investments for Health Savings Accounts (HSA).
-Under these arrangements UMB Bank acts as the custodian of a self-directed IRA, CESA or HSA account, and, as directed by the investor, invests the funds in those Investments of MIF.
-MIF does not regard these arrangements with UMB Bank, or the separate IRA, CESA or HSA accounts for which UMB Bank acts as custodian, as securities, and no separate securities registration or filing is made with respect to them.
+Under arrangements made by MIF with UMB Bank, Kansas City, Missouri, Term Investments may be held as investments for Individual Retirement Accounts (IRA) and Coverdell Education Savings Accounts (CESA).
+Under these arrangements UMB Bank acts as the custodian of a self-directed IRA or CESA account, and, as directed by the investor, invests the funds in those Investments of MIF.
+MIF does not regard these arrangements with UMB Bank, or the separate IRA or CESA accounts for which UMB Bank acts as custodian, as securities, and no separate securities registration or filing is made with respect to them.
 MIF regards these arrangements as a method by which investors can provide for the investment of funds in those Investments of MIF offered by this Offering Circular.
-More information on these arrangements for IRA, CESA and HSA accounts is available from MIF.
+More information on these arrangements for IRA and CESA accounts is available from MIF.
 MIF reserves the right to designate a different financial institution to serve as custodian under the above arrangements.